gruntwork-io/boilerplate/README.md

 * `--no-shell`: If this flag is set, no `shell` helpers will execute.
 They will instead return the text "replace-me".
 * `--disable-dependency-prompt` (optional): Do not prompt for confirmation to include dependencies.
 Has the same effect as --non-interactive, without disabling variable prompts.
 Default: `false`.
+* `--output-manifest` (optional): Write a JSON list of all generated files to `boilerplate-manifest.json` in the current working directory.
 * `--help`: Show the help text and exit.
 * `--version`: Show the version and exit.